Also: Students can get credit at hospice and lifeguard tryouts set

 “I take time to listen to patients and build relationships,” she said.
 “That’s important to me.”

-Blanc, a physicians assistant since 2014, is currently seeking patients as a primary care provider.
+Blanc, a physician assistant since 2014, is currently seeking patients as a primary care provider.
 Services include disease prevention, acute illness care, initial cardio-pulmonary, chronic disease management, routine gynecological care, mental health evaluation, psychotherapy and laboratory services.
 There are two supervising medical doctors but they do not see patients.

 To provide well-rounded care, Blanc is building community partnerships.
 She has arranged for a psychotherapist to work in the office one day a week, and works with Platinum Health Fitness and Yoga.